sswam/allemande/doc/guide.md

 8. You can "poke" the chat to get the next person to respond without saying anything yourself.

-9. You can prompt several named people to respond like: @Ally, @Barbie, @Cleo ...
+9. You can prompt several named people to respond like: @Ally, @Barbie, @Cloe ...

   - hey, Barbie... do you like ally?